 That said, with the exception of The Visitors, Janne contributed to all of ABBA’s studio albums.
 Some of the more famous songs to feature his work are Ring Ring, Waterloo, SOS, Eagle, I Have A Dream, Super Trouper and Under Attack.

 Of all musicians to appear on ABBA’s records, Janne Schaffer is perhaps the one to have most success in his own right.
 His eponymous 1973 debut album spent six weeks at Number One on the Swedish charts, and he is one of Sweden’s most highly regarded musicians.
-Recent successes includes the Electric Banana Band, a novelty act for which Schaffer writes the music.
-The band’s 1998 album reached Number One on the Swedish charts.
+He received several awards, including a Swedish Grammis for one of his albums.
+He is a member of and writer for the successful Electric Banana Band that aims at making nature and the environment accessible for children in a lighthearted way.
+Since 1970, Janne Schaffer has been touring and is still working as a professional musician.